annie-kayal/project-4/README.md

         return Response(serialized_user.data)
     ```

     - All registered users are given their own profile, where all their booked classes would be stored.
 This is the only endpoint whereby permissions have been enabled and has a single GET endpoint to get the user made the request.
-This utilises the PopulateUserSerialiser to pull through all the information per booked class.
+This utilises the PopulateUserSerialiser to pull all the data through if any classes have been booked by the user.

 ## URLS